2024 - 2025 Undergraduate Academic Catalog

 4. Work and/or service hours

-5. Educational sanctions
+5. Educational action items

 6. Housing relocation